CivicHall/civic-hall-member-guide/content/guidelines/conference-meeting-rooms.md

 ---
-date: 2017-03-04T14:39:13-05:00
+date: 2017-03-04 14:39:13 -0500
-title: "Conference, Meeting & Phone Rooms"
+title: Conference, Meeting & Phone Rooms
 tags:
- - 'In the Space'
+- In the Space

 ---
-All conference rooms and phones rooms must be reserved.
+All conference rooms and phones rooms must be reserved online before their use.
 View details on how to use the booking calendar in our FAQs section.